jeremyharris/cacher/README.md

 ## Todo

 * I'd like to add other caching functionality to make it more all-in-one
-* Need to add tests that show it works with any DataSource
+* Would like to make the Cache datasource a reuseable, standalone datasource